FranklinChen/merry-fxmas-metaocaml/README.md

 $ make install
 ```

+## Edit `Makefile`

+If you use OPAM and already ran `opam switch 4.00.1+BER`, everything should be set.

-Then edit `Makefile` to point to the location of the installed MetaOCaml executables; for me the binaries are in `~/ocaml/ometa4/bin`.
+Otherwise, edit `Makefile` to point to the location of the installed MetaOCaml executables.

-Then you can compile and run the program:
+## Run the program

 ```
 $ make run